Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 - The neck looks heavier or more aged than the face above it

-3. Non-surgical treatments are no longer producing meaningful improvement
+3. Non-surgical treatments are no longer making a real difference

 Signs this may apply to you:

-- Filler treatments are needed more frequently to maintain the same effect
+- Filler is needed more often to hold the same effect

-- The cost of non-surgical maintenance is rising without proportional improvement
+- Your maintenance spend is rising without matching results

-- Jawline or cheek filler is no longer producing the contour change it once did
+- Jawline or cheek filler no longer produces the contour change it once did

 4. Your cheeks have descended or flattened